ezzatron/php-error-handler/error-handler.md

 ## 2. Specification

-- The error handler MUST throw an exception of type [ErrorException] when an error occurs unless stated otherwise by this document.
+- The error handler MUST throw an exception when an error occurs unless stated otherwise by this document.
+- Exceptions thrown MUST be of type [\ErrorException] or a subclass thereof.
 - The error handler MUST NOT halt execution.
 - The error handler MUST NOT throw an exception if the error's severity is `E_DEPRECATED` or `E_USER_DEPRECATED`.